-¢ marranenn

-Recommendations for Clinical Care

-Estrogen-containing Hormone Therapy (COCs, ET, or EPT)

-- For perimenopausal patients with mood-related symptoms temporally related to menstrual cycle changes and vasomotor symptoms, estrogen therapy may help alleviate both their physical and mood symptoms - In patients whose mood symptoms do not improve on estrogen-containing Hormone Therapy (HT), consider underlying depression being exacerbated by their physical symptoms - In patients with confirmed MDD, SSRIs or SNRIs should be used first-line.
-HT is not indicated for the management of MDD.

-CHARACTER ST

-Recommendations for Clinical Care

-- SSRIs or SNRIs reduce the frequency and severity of hot flashes in menopausal and post-menopausal women - Most effective SSRIs: paroxetine, citalopram, and escitalopram - Most effective SNRI: venlafaxine, with desvenlafaxine as a second option - Most common side effects for both were nausea and constipation, with most resolving within the first week of treatment - SNRIs have been associated with increased BP in some patients and should be used with caution in women with hypertension - SSRIs have been shown to interfere with tamoxifen metabolism SNRIs are the safest drugs for this population

-Freeman Jama Psych.
-2014;71(1):36-43 | Maki J Wamen'sHealth.
-2019;28(2):117-134 | Newhouser Am Fam Physician.
-2022;105(4):430-431

-Recommendations for Clinical Care

-- In patients with severe somatic and emotional symptoms: consider treating their physical symptoms with HT and their mood symptoms with an SSRI or an SNRI - For moderate to severe vaginal and vulvar symptoms (dyspareunia, vaginal dryness, etc.), low-dose local vaginal estrogen therapy provides safe and highly effective management with low side effects - For patients with both vasomotor and vulvovaginal symptoms, systemic ET or EPT with or without local vaginal estrogen therapy are effective treatment
+Recommendations for Clinical Care Estrogen-containing Hormone Therapy (COCs, ET, or EPT) For perimenopausal patients with mood-related symptoms temporally related to menstrual cycle changes and vasomotor symptoms, estrogen therapy may help alleviate both their physical and mood symptoms In patients whose mood symptoms do not improve on estrogen-containing Hormone Therapy (HT), consider underlying depression being exacerbated by their physical symptoms In patients with confirmed MDD, SSRIs or SNRIs should be used first-line.
+HT is not indicated for the management of MDD. ₹ marrange Recommendations for Clinical Care SSRIs or SNRIs reduce the frequency and severity of hot flashes in menopausal and post-menopausal women Most effective SSRIs: paroxetine, citalopram, and escitalopram Most effective SNR: venlafaxine, with desvenlafaxine as a second option Most common side effects for both were nausea and constipation, with most resolving within the first week of treatment • SNRIs have been associated with increased BP in some patients and should be used with caution in women with hypertension • SSRIs have been shown to interfere with tamoxifen metabolism - SNRIs are the safest drugs for this population Freeman Jonio Psych.
+2014;71[1:36-43 Maki J Women's Health.
+2019;28[2]:117-134 Newhouser Am Fam Physician.
+2022;105(4):430-431.
+Recommendations for Clinical Care In patients with severe somatic and emotional symptoms: consider treating their physical symptoms with HT and their mood symptoms with an SSRI or an SNRI For moderate to severe vaginal and vulvar symptoms (dyspareunia, vaginal dryness, etc.), low-dose local vaginal estrogen therapy provides safe and highly effective management with low side effects For patients with both vasomotor and vulvovaginal symptoms, systemic ET or EPT with or without local vaginal estrogen therapy are effective treatment ₹ numunons F service seekers 6

-- Proactively asking your patient open-ended questions about perimenopausal symptoms validates what your patient is experiencing and will help get to the underlying cause of the symptoms - Your patient may not admit to symptoms the first time the questions are asked due to feelings of shame or embarrassment - Your patient may not know that symptoms they are experiencing are related to the menopause transition and/or that there are treatment and counseling options to help alleviate discomfort

-Contraction

-- Have a conversation about what to expect before the average age of perimenopause - Dispel any myths or misunderstandings - Indicate that what they are experiencing is very common - Ask open-ended questions - Encourage your patient to feel comfortable asking questions - Consider having their partner involved to get to root of the problem so it can be treated appropriately

-- · Sociocultural factors to consider - · How menopause and female aging are viewed culturally - \ The role of family and community - Gender norms - Women who immigrated from their country of origin, especially if there is a language barrier, may have family and friends as their main source of information - Women experiencing symptoms may be ashamed or embarrassed to ask for advice and support

-- Some suggestions when having a conversation with your patient: - Reassure them that the symptoms they are experiencing are common and can be managed successfully Use Motivational Interviewing to individualize their treatment goals - Use Shared Decision Making to determine an acceptable symptom management and followup plan - up plan Identify your patient's beliefs, and fears regarding their symptoms Promote effective non-pharmacologic strategies, including smoking cessation Objectively relew appropriate medication options Objectively discuss any questions regarding herbal remedies Set realistic expectations Agree on a clear follow-up plan with written instructions Encourage them to contact you with any concerns or questions
+Talking With Your Patient Sociocultural factors to consider How menopause and female aging are viewed culturally The role of family and community • Gender norms Women who immigrated from their country of origin, especially if there is a language barrier, may have family and friends as their main source of information Women experiencing symptoms may be ashamed or embarrassed to ask for advice and support © DESTRUCTION OF THE PROPERTY Talking With Your Patient Some suggestions when having a conversation with your patient: Reassure them that the symptoms they are experiencing are common and can be managed successfully Use Motivational Interviewing to individualize their treatment goals Use Shared Decision Making to determine an acceptable symptom management and follow- up plan Identify your patient's beliefs, and fears regarding their symptoms Promote effective non-pharmacologic strategies, including smoking cessation Objectively review appropriate medication options Objectively discuss any questions regarding herbal remedies Set realistic expectations Agree on a clear follow-up plan with written instructions Encourage them to contact you with any concerns or questions